AMontgomerie/jigsaw-toxic-severity-competition/README.md

 Note that in this case `validation_folds.csv` needs to have an extra column called `fold` which will be use in combination with the `--fold` argument to split the data for training and validation.
 This script will need to be run k times with each value of `--fold` to produce the full cross-validated set of models.

 `--weights_path` is optional.
 If provided then the given weights file we be used to initialise the model, otherwise the training will start from the pretrained checkpoint defined by `--checkpoint`.

+See `utils.parse_training_args` for the full list of command line options.

+## Ensembling

+A notebook containing the code for tuning ensemble weights and also the final inference notebook have also been included.
+These notebooks have simply been copied from Kaggle so paths to data files and model weights will of course need to be modified to make them usable.

+### tune-ensemble-weights

+In this notebook, each (k-fold) model is represented by an OOF file containing its predictions on the validation data.
+The predictions are blended by calculating a weighted mean.
+The weights for each model are determined by Optuna.
+The model selection process takes place over a series of rounds.
+In each round each available model is temporarily added to the ensemble and all the weights are retuned.
+Whichever additional model produced the highest increase in OOF score will be added to the ensemble.
+This process is repeated until the score stops improving.

+### ensemble-inference

+In this notebook, the inference script is run for each model in turn.
+The inference sscript outputs the predictions to a CSV file.
+The CSV files are then all read back into the notebook, and the model weights produced in `tune-ensemble-weights` are used to calculate a weighted mean for each prediction.